WizardLM: Empowering large pre-trained language models to follow complex instructions: Conclusions

 \section{Conclusions}

 This paper presented Evol-Instruct, an evolutionary algorithm that generates diverse and complex instruction data for LLM.
-We demonstrated that our approach enhanced LLM performance, WizardLM, achieved state-of-the-art results on high-complexity tasks and competitive results on other metrics.
+Comprehensive experiments demonstrate that \modelname{} significantly surpasses typical open-source LLMs such as Alpaca and Vicuna in a wide range of well-recognized benchmarks.
+Notably, \modelname{} outperforms baselines by a substantial margin in terms of code, math, GPT-4 and human evaluations.

 \textbf{Limitations.} This paper acknowledges the limitations of our automatic GPT-4 and human evaluation methods.
 This method poses challenges for scalability and reliability.
 Moreover, our test set may not represent all the scenarios or domains where LLM can be applied or compared with other methods.